Tuesday, September 22, 2020

 “I guess that explains why you’re not getting any grain this month,” Terra said.

 He grunted and took a few more hesitant steps.
 “I won’t take that for an excuse,” he said to himself before quickening his pace once more.
 He thundered down upon them, and at his arrival the Neopets quailed.
-To Terra’s surprise, they did not run, but instead pressed closer in upon each other.
+They did not run, but instead pressed closer in upon each other.
 Like they were guarding something.

 The king did not stop until he was nearly nose-to-nose with the closest peasant, a quivering blue Peophin with a close-cropped mane.
 “Terra, dismount, please,” Isengrim said, and Terra hopped off, allowing him to draw himself up to his full height and stare down the other Neopets.
 He was easily head-and-shoulders taller than any of them.